Tomas Laurušas

 Tomas Laurušas (born 13 February 1996) is a Lithuanian chess player who holds the title of Grandmaster.
-He won the Lithuanian Chess Championship in 2016.
+He is the four time Lithuanian Chess Championship winner (2016, 2019, 2023, 2024).

 Biography

 Laurušas successfully started at various European Youth Chess Championship.
 In 2008, he ranked second at the U-14 age group, but in 2012, he was third at the U-16 age group.
 In 2012 played for Lithuanian team in the World Youth (U-16) Chess Olympiad in Istanbul, where he won the individual silver medal at the first board.
 In 2014 he won bronze medal in the Lithuanian Chess Championship, but in 2016 Laurušas won the Lithuanian Chess Championship.
 In 2018, Laurušas won the blitz tournament in chess festival "Liepājas Rokāde".
+In 2019, he won Lithuanian Chess Championship.